 - Driver’s license numbers

-- Yours and the other party’s insurance info
+- Yours and the other party’s insurance policy information

-Not only is relinquishing each other’s info required under CVC §20003, but trading info ensures no one can accuse you of a hit and run according to CVC §20002.
+Not only is this step a requirement under CVC §20003, but trading info ensures no one can accuse you of a hit and run, according to CVC §20002.

-Take pictures of the crash along with the location.
-If possible, talk to witnesses who saw first-hand the results of the crash.
-Avoid saying anything that admits fault when communicating with the other driver.
-All of this information will make liability clearer for your auto accident attorney so they can represent your claim.
+Finally, take pictures of the site of your car accident as soon as you possibly can.
+If possible, talk to witnesses who saw the crash happen firsthand.
+Avoid saying anything that sounds like you’re admitting fault when communicating with others at the scene.
+All of this information will make liability clearer for the auto accident attorney handling your claim.

 How to Report a Car Accident in California